One could very well argue that what I was doing on a night like this was... Immoral, at best...

 "Jake, what the hell!"
 A man laughed.

-Intuitively, I headed towards the noise.
-I left the lounge and strode across the narrow corridor, noticing that the door to the room was slightly open.
-I closed in, heeding whatever discovery I would be making as soon as I opened the door wider.
+I hurried towards the noise, leaving the lounge and striding across the narrow corridor.
+The door to the her room was open.
+I closed in, heeding whatever discovery I would be making as soon as I opened it wider.

-I pushed the door, finding two men standing by the nightstand, while a girl sat cross-legged on the bed, a phone stuck to her cheek.
+I pushed the door, finding two men standing by the nightstand.
+Some girl sat cross-legged on the bed, a phone stuck to her cheek, shoes still in.

 "What happened?"
-I walked in, making them both turn to me.
+I said, making them turn to me.

-And who the fuck let them in here?
+And who the fuck let you in here?

 "Dude..."
 His friend threw him an annoyed look.